Erudika/scoold/README.md

 > **Important: Do not use the same `application.conf` file for both Para and Scoold!**
 Keep the two applications in separate directories, each with its own configuration file.
-The settings shown below are all meant to part of the Scoold config file.
+The settings shown below are all meant to be part of the Scoold config file.

 [Read the Para docs for more information.](https://paraio.org/docs)